online vs in-person appointment setting

 How to Design an Online Booking System That Fights No-Shows

-Here’s what to implement:
+Here’s what we recommend you implement:

 1. Require Active Confirmation